MACCNYC/maccnyc.github.io/_documents/organizing.md

 ### Decision Making Process

-Both the MACC organizing meeting and MACC general assemblies use the consensus process of decision-making.
+The MACC organizing meeting uses the consensus process of decision-making.
 Consensus is a form of decision-making that expresses the individual and collective voice.
 Rather than coercing people to make statements or take actions, consensus asks for the consent of all.
 This is in contrast to voting in which the majority rules regardless of how the minority is feeling.
 In consensus every voice is heard, and collaboration is encouraged over competition.

 ### Process Flow
 Discussion ▶ Proposal ▶ Questions ▶ Concerns ▶ Stand-asides ▶ Blocks ▶ Consensus!